manueltar/nutvar2/README.md

 # Issues

   # Installation ISSUE!!
-The genomes are huge where are we going to allocate them online for the user to download?.
+The genomes are huge where are we going to allocate them online for the user to download?
 Right now I retrieve them from my local disk.

   # Running Issue 1 !!-> combine VEP and SnpEf results somehow in the third option.